 Over 90 species of mammals call Grand Canyon National Park home, giving this park higher mammalian species diversity than Yellowstone!
-From the largest land animal in North America (hyperlink to Bison) to some of the highest bat species (hyperlink to Bats) diversities in the United States, Grand Canyon is home to a far larger mammalian population than most visitors may think.
-Most visitors to the park see mule deer (hyperlink to Mule Deer), elk (hyperlink to Elk), and squirrels (hyperlink to Squirrels), but many of Grand Canyon's mammals are secretive and nocturnal and often move around unnoticed.
+From the largest land animal in North America to some of the highest bat species diversities in the United States, Grand Canyon is home to a far larger mammalian population than most visitors may think.
+Most visitors to the park see mule deer, elk, and squirrels, but many of Grand Canyon's mammals are secretive and nocturnal and often move around unnoticed.

 Of the 34 mammal species found along the Colorado River corridor, 15 are rodents and eight are bats.
 River otters may have disappeared from the park in the last decade and muskrats are extremely rare.
 However, an increase in the population size and distribution of beavers has occurred seen since the construction of Glen Canyon Dam.
 Beavers cut willows, cottonwoods, and shrubs for food, and can significantly affect the riparian vegetation.
 Other rodents, such as antelope squirrels and pocket mice, are mostly omnivorous, using many different vegetation types.
 Grand Canyon bats typically roost in desert uplands, but forage on the abundance of insects along the river and its tributaries.